stuartj073/music-box/TESTING.md

 - As admin, I want to have control over all user's actions on the site.

-Making use of django's admin tab, those that are superusers/admins will have access to all data created within the site.
+Making use of Django's admin tab, those that are superusers/admins will have access to all data created within the site.
 This gives admin/superusers the authority to perform actions such as removing a product/review/blog or user as well as editing any content within the site that they be deemed inappropriate or offensive.

 ![Admin](docs/readme/testing/admin-privelleges.png)

 - I want to ensure all information provided on the site is just and correct.

-Admin privelleges include the overall control of all content created and uploaded to the site.
+Admin privilleges include the overall control of all content created and uploaded to the site.
 Each page that has any data of any kind is available to be edited and deleted by admin.

 ![Admin](/docs/readme/readme-images/admin.png)